How many cloth diapers do I need? You will need 12-36 cloth diapers depending on the age of your child and how often you plan to do laundry.

 Things like losing electricity, illness, and sheer forgetfulness also happen.
 Keeping an extra stack of clean diapers on hand is always a good idea.
 No one wants to do a last-minute run to the store or a trip to the laundromat with a baby in tow.

-By keeping a day’s worth of clean diapers stashed away will prevent more stress during an emergency.
+Keeping a day’s worth of clean diapers stashed away will prevent more stress during an emergency.
 As your baby gets older, the good news is the fewer diapers they need daily, making extra diapers handier.
-The general idea is one set in the drawer, one set in the wash, one set drying.
+The general idea is one set in the drawer, one set in the wash, and one set in drying.